Future Focus Group

 A transformational experience

-From big business through to universities and genuine not-for-profits, FFG attracts participants from every sector of the Committee’s membership base.
-This broad exposure enables participants to develop connections and work with colleagues outside their usual circles, creating a network of professional relationships and friendships that can last a lifetime.
+From listed companies through to consulting firms, educators and social enterprises, FFG has attracted participants from every sector of the Committee’s membership base.
+This broad exposure enables FFG participants to develop connections and work with colleagues outside their usual circles, creating a network of professional relationships and friendships that can last a lifetime.

 FFG Alumni Network